 |

-distinctly different than the other tabs explored above, and is the third
+different than the other tabs explored above, and is the third variation

-notice how pronounced and thin the brush is and how the underlay shows
+pronounced and thin the brush is and how the underlay shows between the

-between the embroidery on the brush tail.
-Also take note of the tailbone and
+embroidery on the brush tail.
+Also take note of the tailbone and how it also

 “bird-like” pattern of the versions A and B. |